 Energy Foundation China, established in Beijing in 1999, is a grantmaking charity organization dedicated to China’s sustainable energy development.
 It is registered under the Ministry of Civil Affairs as Energy Foundation Beijing Representative office and supervised by the National Development and Reform Commission of China.
 It is a part of the Energy Foundation, which is based in San Francisco, California, U.S.A.

 Our mission is to assist in China's transition to a sustainable energy future by promoting energy efficiency and renewable energy.
 We support policy research, the development of new standards, capacity building, and dissemination of best practices in the seven sectors of clean power, environmental management, industry, low-carbon development, sustainable cities, transportation, as well as strategic communications.

-Energy Foundation China has worked with more than 440 grantees.
+Energy Foundation China has worked with more than 630 grantees.
 These grantees are the leading policy research institutes, academies, think tanks, and standardization bodies in China and abroad.
-The number of projects we have funded has reached 1560.
+By 2015, the number of projects we have funded has reached 2300.

 To better meet China's energy and environment challenges and help build a sustainable energy future, we will leverage our program areas' deep technical expertise, strengthen team collaboration and innovation, and focus our resources on the most pressing issues.